NandyAkash/fitness-gym/README.md

 ## Our gym photos is displayed on the top view.

-## Eeveryone will have their own account or ID.
+## Everyone will have their own account or ID.

 ## Purchase package can be done here.